-- \$47.3 million to fund a cost-of-living adjustment of .85%. - \$42.4 million added to offset decreases in local property tax and fee revenue estimates for the 2014-15 fiscal year. - \$140.4 million for growth of 2.75%.
-A new growth formula will be implemented in 2015-16. - \$100 million for the Student Success and Support Programs (formerly Matriculation). - \$70 million for Student Equity Plans. - \$30 million for Disabled Student Programs and Services (DSPS). - Districts will be provided with flexibility to reallocate up to 25% of select categorical programs to support the work of the Student Success Task Force to improve completion rates while closing achievement gaps. - \$4.6 million for Telecommunications and Technology initiatives started in the 2013-14 fiscal year, including electronic transcripts, electronic planning, incoming student evaluation, and the online education initiative.
+- \$47.3 million to fund a cost-of-living adjustment of .85%. - \$42.4 million added to offset decreases in local property tax and fee revenue estimates for the 2014-15 fiscal year. - \$140.4 million for growth of 2.75% new growth formula implemented in 2015-16. - \$200 million for the Student Success and Support Programs (formerly Matriculation) \$100 million augmentation for continued expansion; \$100 million to close achievement gaps in access and achievement in underrepresented student groups and to streamline delivery of existing categorical programs. - Districts will be provided with flexibility to reallocate up to 25% of select categorical programs to support the work of the Student Success Task Force to improve completion rates while closing achievement gaps. - \$4.6 million for Telecommunications and Technology initiatives started in the 2013-14 fiscal year, including electronic transcripts, electronic planning, incoming student evaluation, and the online education initiative.